Are you starting to see unsightly varicose veins now that you’re pregnant?

 - Radiofrequency ablation: Radiofrequency is used to scar the inside of a vein and help close it up.
 This method works well for big varicose veins.

 You don’t need to seek treatment if you don’t find your veins particularly troublesome and you’re not worried about the cosmetic impact on your appearance.
-When women seek out treatment, it’s usually because of one of two reasons — the appearance or the discomfort.
+When women seek treatment, it’s usually because of one of two reasons — the appearance or the discomfort.

 What Can I Do To Make Them Less Prominent?